-There is something to be said for the sheltered upbringing offered by a quiet, American suburb during the late 1980s/early 1990s.
-It was a life of safety and comfort, where anything and everything seemed possible if you just put your mind to it.
-Bad things always happened to someone else, somewhere else and there was no internet or 24 hour news cycle to remind me otherwise.
-I just tossed my parent’s weekly TIME magazine along with life’s other questionable areas unexamined and unexplained into the junk drawer of my childhood.
+There is something to be said for the sheltered upbringing offered by a quiet, American suburb in the late 1980s/early 1990s.
+It was a life of safety and comfort, where anything and everything seemed possible if you put your mind to it.
+Bad things happened to someone else, somewhere else and there was no internet or twenty-four-hour news cycle to remind me otherwise.
+I tossed my parent’s weekly TIME magazine, along with life’s other questionable areas, unexamined and unexplained into the junk drawer of my childhood.

 I want to raise my son the same way.
 Of course, the difficult aspect of this kind of upbringing is the shock you can experience when you begin to understand the more brutal reality of the world.
 It can unmoor your foundation, the very way you organized your understanding of things.
-Some might say this is simply the process of growing up.
-And that is true, to a certain degree.
-Lost idealism is a byproduct of aging of course.
+Some might say this is simply the process of growing up- that is true, to a certain degree.
+Lost idealism is a byproduct of ageing.

-This would be the moment when my almost 3 year old son would say, “Ecuse me MaMa.
+This would be the moment when my almost three-year-old son would say, “Ecuse me, MaMa.
 Why you talking about?”

-“Well sweetie, when we were in Charleston I took you to visit the Magnolia Plantation and Gardens, and while its trees and flowers are very beautiful to look at, I can’t stop thinking about how to explain to you what happened at these old plantation houses that makes them important.”
+“Well sweetie, when we were in Charleston, I took you to visit the Magnolia Plantation and Gardens; its trees and flowers are beautiful to look at, but I can’t figure out how to explain what happened at these old plantation houses and why they’re important.”

-There is a story in my family about my great (or great great?) grandparents on my mother’s side I just can’t seem to shake out of my head lately.
-At some point in his life, my great grandfather made an untold amount of money in the slave trade.
-I’m not sure if he was in a sort of Jean Valjean position where he NEEDED that money to survive, or if he just saw it as a way to make some extra money.
+There is a story in my family about my great (or great great?) grandparents on my mother’s side I can’t shake out of my head.
+A friend or distant relation of my great grandfather made an untold amount of money in the slave trade.
+I don’t know if he was in a dire position-if he NEEDED that money to survive, or if he saw it as a way to make some extra cash.

-When my great grandmother found out what he did (because let’s face it ladies, we always do) she was beside herself.
-They (or their parents?) had come to this country to make a better life.
-How could he then make money off the backs of people who almost certainly did not come here for a better life, but were instead forced to come here for a life of servitude and subordination?
+When my great-grandmother found out (because let’s face it, ladies, we always find out) she was beside herself.
+They (or their parents?) came to this country to make a better life, along with everyone else they knew.
+How could anyone in their circle make money off the backs of a people who almost certainly did NOT come to America for a better life, but were brought for a life of servitude and subordination?

-Well, we all tell ourselves whatever we need to tell ourselves in order to sleep at night.
+We all tell ourselves whatever we need to tell ourselves in order to sleep at night.
 It’s part of human nature.
-Every time I turn on my iPad I think for a second about how and where it was made, what the lives of people are like in places where forced labor is the only way of life.
-But I turn it on anyway, in fact, I just lied, I don’t think about it every time I turn on my iPad, that’s just how much I’ve convinced myself I do.
+Every time I turn on my iPad I think for a second about how and where it was made, what the lives of people are like in places where forced labor is the only way of life-but, I turn it on anyway.
+In fact, I just lied, I don’t think about it every time I turn on my iPad, that’s just how much I’ve convinced myself I do.

-Some say yes, especially in this day and age, again…if you don’t, somebody else will.
-But my great grandmother didn’t seem think so.
-When she found out what her husband did she instead put her own security at risk.
-She made her husband make their home in Ohio part of the underground railroad.
-And he did.
+Some say yes, especially in this day and age.
+Again, if you don’t, somebody else will.
+My great-grandmother, however, didn’t seem to think so.
+When she found out what her husband’s friend did, she put her own security at risk.
+She made their home in Ohio part of the underground railroad.
 It was a crime punishable by a government who had not yet amended its Constitution.
-The barn of their house was one of many stops along the complex, word of mouth path to freedom for escaped slaves…it was also a path for dangerous bounty hunters and Federal Marshals.
+The barn of their house was one of many stops along the complex, word of mouth path to freedom for escaped slaves.
+It was also a path for dangerous bounty hunters and Federal Marshals.

 I love this story.
-I want to teach my son to be brave like his great great (or great great great) grandmother, to move forward in life with unquestionable dignity and unwavering integrity.
-The paradox of parenting, however, is I also want him to survive…and thrive.
+I want to teach my son to be brave like his great-great (or great-great- great) grandmother, to move forward in life with unquestionable dignity and unwavering integrity.
+The paradox of parenting, however, is I also want him to survive and thrive.
 I don’t want bounty hunters to ever come along his path.
-So while I grapple with this, I suppose I’ll find a place to start G’s own childhood junk drawer.
+While I grapple with this, I’ll start my son’s very own childhood junk drawer.